 Description

-A dwelling, being the stable wing of Arford House.
-Early C19.
-Brick (some stucco) and slate.
-On the steep valley side, this L-shaped block is lower than the east wing of Arford House, with 2 storeys to the shorter south elevation (continuous from Arford House) and to the yard on the north side, but of a tall 3 storeys to the long east elevation (standing on the valley floor).
-Plain hipped roof.
-The south elevation, of stucco, has 4 different upper windows, and I ground floor window and a wide French door.
-The elevations to the entrance yard have 5 and 2 openings, the windows being small Gothic lights, and doorways with flat-oval arches; a C20 porch partly masks the wide cambered arch to the carriage doorway.
-The east elevation has 7 windows to the 1st and 2nd floors, the ground floor having 6 doors, giving access to cellars built against the hillside: the walls are painted brickwork in header bond, with rubbed flat arches, and ground floor oval arches.
-Many of the windows are now filled, and 2 have original sashes.
-The north elevation has 3 storeys, 2 windows, Flemish bond brickwork, small Gothic windows and a ground floor oval arch to a carriage opening; from its north west corner a stone wall projects, to support the higher stable yard.
+The south elevation, which is stuccoed, has four different upper windows, one ground floor window, and a wide French door.
+The entrance yard elevations have five and two openings, featuring small Gothic light windows and doorways with flat-oval arches.
+A 20th-century porch partially obscures the wide cambered arch of the carriage doorway.
+The east elevation includes seven windows on the first and second floors, while the ground floor has six doors that provide access to cellars built into the hillside.
+The walls are painted brickwork in header bond, with rubbed flat arches and ground floor oval arches.
+Many of the windows have been filled in, but two still have their original sashes.
+The north elevation has three storeys, two windows, and Flemish bond brickwork, along with small Gothic windows and a ground floor oval arch leading to a carriage opening.
+A stone wall projects from the northwest corner to support the higher stable yard.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.